Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Introduction

 \section{Introduction}

 The rapid rise of the Information Age has left a gap in the legal infrastructure protecting users' privacy.
-While there exist laws to protect the privacy of citizens in most countries around the world, these laws were designed for “analog” data, and are difficult to apply to digital data that can trivially be copied, shared, or even stolen.
-Even in cases where laws do exist, for example, the European Union General Data Protection Regulation\cite{gdpr}, it is difficult to enforce when data can be transferred to other legal jurisdictions.
-Image data is particularly concerning because of its invasive applications and the lack of protection from these practices in existing laws \cite{LawsLack}.
-Because of the lack of policies to defend people’s digital privacy rights, it is necessary for users to protect themselves where other protection measures are not in place.
+Various jurisdictions around the world are upgrading their privacy-protection legislation, such as in Europe with the European Union General Data Protection Regulation \cite{gdpr}, but it is difficult to enforce such laws when data can be trivially transferred to other legal jurisdictions.
+Image data is particularly concerning because of its invasive applications and the lack of relevant legislation in existing systems \cite{LawsLack}.
+It is thus advisable for users of online services to protect themselves where other protection measures are not in place.

 We focus on a common feature in many online services: photo tagging.
 Most consumer applications that provide services for the storage and distribution of images, such as Facebook and Flickr, make use of facial recognition tools \cite{PhotoTagging}.
-We propose a tool for users to protect their privacy by masquerading the most personally identifiable feature of an individual: the face.
-Such protection is offered through a system that alters images in a manner that is indistinguishable to human eye, and yet large enough to hinder the effectiveness of facial recognition software.
+We propose a tool for users to protect their privacy by masquerading their face, called \textit{Ulixes} in honor of the legendary man who escaped death by stripping himself of his own personally identifiable information.

-In order to build this system, we take existing adversarial machine learning techniques designed for classifiers and modify them for the context of generators of embeddings for facial images.
-We explore combinations of parameters and strategies to search for the best cloaking algorithm for the proposed tool.
-In doing so, we show how adversarial machine learning methods can be adapted to different neural network architectures.
-Finally, we find optimum schemes and sets of parameters for assessing the representational power of a neural network, regardless of whether adversarial ML strategies are applied or not.

-Our contributions are as follows: \begin{enumerate} \item We explore novel ways to port existing adversarial machine learning methods to networks that generate embeddings and use \textit{triplet loss} to calculate the cost.

-\item Given the results obtained in the previous exploratory study, we propose a facial privacy tool that is able to render faces unrecognizable by facial recognition tools while keeping the alterations undetectable to humans.

-\item We test our system against various verification, identification, and recognition tasks while evaluating the representational power of facial image embeddings with the availability of increasingly large and deep datasets. \end{enumerate}
+There currently exist two systems whose goals and methods are similar: Fawkes \cite{Fawkes} and Face-Off \cite{face-off}.
+However, the first requires poisoning entire training datasets and is effective only when a person is disguised among a large number of other individuals, and the second introduces levels of noise that completely change the appearance of a face.
+Ulixes is employed in the more challenging case where an end-user is unable to poison datasets that may already contain some of his/her images and desires a high protection level with minimal visual changes.